 There is also a dearth of epidemiological data on liver disease.
-Compared for example, to the widely accessible data on HIV, the quantification and management of viral hepatitis is greatly underresourced.
+Compared for example, to the widely accessible data on HIV, the quantification and management of viral hepatitis is greatly underresourced.1

 Much like most of southern sub-Saharan Africa. data shows an increasing prevalence of obesity in South Africa, with 13.5% of men and 42% of women obese.
-However, despite having a greater prevalence of the associated risk factors, studies indicate that Black ethnic groups may have a lower risk of developing NAFLD when compared to white or Hispanic ethnic groups.
-It is hypothesized that this may be due to predominantly subcutaneous rather than visceral fat distribution; visceral fat is correlated with buildup of hepatic fat, which causes NAFLD.
-This notion has been corroborated by, a study in South Africa that found that despite having a higher level of total body fat, African women had a lower level of hepatic fat when compared to the Caucasian and Asian Indian study participants.
-This suggests that, all else equal, the African region would bear a lessened burden of NAFLD.
+However, despite having a greater prevalence of the associated risk factors, studies indicate that Black ethnic groups may have a lower risk of developing metabolic dysfunction-associated fatty liver disease (MAFLD) when compared to white or Hispanic ethnic groups.2 It is hypothesized that this may be due to predominantly subcutaneous rather than visceral fat distribution; visceral fat is correlated with buildup of hepatic fat, which causes MAFLD.2 This notion has been corroborated by, a study in South Africa that found that despite having a higher level of total body fat, African women had a lower level of hepatic fat when compared to the Caucasian and Asian Indian study participants.3 This suggests that, all else equal, the African region would bear a lessened burden of MAFLD.

 When examining the prevalence of viral hepatitis in South Africa, it is impossible to ignore the impact of HIV co-infection.
-South Africa has the highest prevalence of HIV in the world - 7.7 million people.
-Due to the shared modes of transmission, HIV/HBV and HIV/HCV co-infections are common.
-Figures from West and Southern sub-Saharan Africa show that approximately 36% of HIV positive patients are also infected with HBV.
-Co-infection with HBV, however, has been shown to be more fatal than coinfection with HCV.
+South Africa has the highest prevalence of HIV in the world - 7.7 million people.4 Due to the shared modes of transmission, HIV/HBV and HIV/HCV co-infections are common.4 Figures from West and Southern sub-Saharan Africa show that approximately 36% of HIV positive patients are also infected with HBV.5 Co-infection with HBV, however, has been shown to be more fatal than co-infection with HCV.1

 Attempts to tackle the burden of viral hepatitis have had varying results.
-In April 1995, the South African government introduced a universal HBV vaccine program for newborns and infants, but has not yet begun to screen for the hepatitis B surface antigen (HBsAg), which indicates current or recent infection, during pregnancy.
+In April 1995, the South African government introduced a universal HBV vaccine program for newborns and infants, but has not yet begun to screen for the hepatitis B surface antigen (HBsAg), which indicates current or recent infection, during pregnancy.6